New Zealand House of Representatives: New Zealand Youth Parliament

 Once in every term of Parliament a New Zealand Youth Parliament is held.
 This major national event is open to 16- to 18-year-olds who are appointed by individual MPs to represent them in their role for a few days in Wellington.
 The Youth MPs spend time debating a mock bill in the House and in select committees, and asking questions of Cabinet ministers.
-The previous New Zealand Youth Parliament was held in July 2019.
+The previous New Zealand Youth Parliament was held in July 2022.

 Accredited news organisations

-The following list is of news agencies which are accredited members of the New Zealand House of Representatives press gallery.